paulgolter/blender-pipeline-integration/README.md

 ### **Properties**

-Sooner or later you will run in scenarios in which you deal with some custom data, be it some asset attributes that your pipeline requires or really any arbitray data that you want to save on something in your blend file.
+Sooner or later you will run in scenarios in which you deal with some custom data, be it some asset attributes that your pipeline requires or really any arbitrary data that you want to save on something in your .blend file.

 In Blender this can be done through [Properties](https://docs.blender.org/api/current/bpy.props.html).